MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/co-develop/overview.md

 ---
-title: "1: What is the fusion development approach? | Microsoft Docs"
+title: "Collaboration and Co-development best practices overview | Microsoft Docs"
 description: "Learn more about the fusion development approach to app building in Power Apps."
 author: spboyer